TOMTOBIN1976/ict2assignment/README.md

 ## App Design.

+Client-side rendering web application developed using the REACT.js framework, npm, storybook, visual studio code.
+Carries on from the app developed in lab work.

 ### Routing/Navigation.

 [List the set of routes your app supports - only mention new instances if you expanded the Movies Fan app.
 State the view linked with each route.]